- Office of National Security Programs & Incident Response

 - Unmanned Aircraft Systems (UAS) Security – Serves as the primary coordinator within the FAA on agency actions, messaging, and requests relating to UAS security issues, including counter-UAS (C-UAS).
 Ensures UAS security concerns are represented by participating in UAS security-related rulemaking, research and development, policy development, education and outreach, congressional requests, and data management.
 Collaborates with security partners and the private sector on UAS security issues, and coordinates internally with other Lines of Business and Staff Offices (LOBs/SOs) as needed.

-- Special Operations and Law Enforcement Support – Coordinates agency support of U.S. Government aviation national security programs.
+- Special Activities and Law Enforcement Support – Coordinates agency support of U.S. Government aviation national security programs.

 - Command and Control Communications – Provides the FAA with emergency communications in response to local, regional and national emergencies when normal common-carrier communications are interrupted and ensures FAA decision makers have command and control communications during times of crisis.